zoiteki/shiren-1/content/dungeons/table-mountain.md

 #### New Enemy Types

 ![old Man tank](../images/monsters/tank_1.png)
-**Old Man Tank** has Slow action speed (Takes 1 Action for every 2 Shiren actions), and has an explosive shot that hits a 3x3 around where it detonates.
-Its explosion will deal 20 damage not reduced by Shield Strength.
+**Old Man Tank** has Slow action speed (takes 1 Action for every 2 Shiren actions), and has an explosive shot that hits in a 3x3 square around where it detonates.
+The explosion deals 20 true damage (cannot be reduced by Shield Strength).

-You can lure it into a hallway and use a hit-and-run strategy against it, or you can stand in a tile that is an "L" position away from it (2 tiles vertically and 1 tile horizontally, or 2 tiles horizontally and 1 tile vertically), similar to a Knight-move in chess.
-And wait for it to come to you.
+You can lure it into a hallway and use a hit-and-run strategy against it, or you can stand in a tile that is an "L" position away from it (2 tiles vertically and 1 tile horizontally, or 2 tiles horizontally and 1 tile vertically), similar to a Knight-move in chess, and wait for it to come to you.

 ![Gamagucchi](../images/monsters/gamara_2.png)
 **Gamagucchi** behave the same as Gamara, but will drop more money when it dies.